rkuris/rubygems-servlets/README.md

 build
 --
+to build the standalone embedded jetty hosted and caching proxy server, just run:

+    gradlew shadowJar

+You can then execute this with:

+    java -jar build/libs/rubygems*-all.jar

-the regular webapp with hosted and (caching-)proxy can be built with
+a war with hosted and (caching-)proxy can be built with

-     mvn package

-or just run it in place with

-     mvn jetty:run
+     gradlew war

 where the hosted rubygems are located under <http://localhost:8989/hosted> and the proxy with <https://rubygems.org> as source is reachable under <http://localhost:8989/caching> or <http://localhost:8989/proxy>. and the  <http://localhost:8989/merge> will combine all three to on rubygems repository.

-executable standalone
----

-you also can start the war like this (using embedded jetty):

-     mvn package -Pexecutable
+configuration
+--
+There are two configuration files you can edit, rubygems.properties and logback.xml.
+To specify custom ones on the command line, run with a command like this:

-     java -jar target/rubygems.war
+    java -Dlogback.configurationFile=/path/to/logback.xml -jar build/libs/rubygems*-all.jar /path/to/rubygems.properties

-and adjust the <rubygems.properties> to your liking.

 usage
 --
 add them to your gem command

 * ```gem sources add <http://localhost:8989/hosted>```